Loch Ness: Geography

 Loch Ness is an elongated loch located southwest of Inverness, extending for approximately 37 km and flowing from southwest to northeast.
 At 56 km2, it is the second-largest Scottish loch by surface area after Loch Lomond, but due to its great depth it is the largest by volume in the British Isles, containing more water than all the lakes in England and Wales combined.
-Its deepest point is 230 m, making it the second deepest loch in Scotland after Loch Morar.
+Its deepest point is 754 ft, making it the second deepest loch in Scotland after Loch Morar.
 A 2016 survey claimed to have discovered a crevice extending to a depth of 889 ft, but further research determined this to be a sonar anomaly.
 Its surface is 52 ft above sea level, having been raised around 1.2 m during the construction of the Caledonian Canal.

 The loch is one of a series of interconnected, murky bodies of water in Scotland; its water visibility is exceptionally low due to a high peat content in the surrounding soil.
 The southern end is fed by the River Oich, which runs from Loch Oich.
 The northern end flows out through the Bona Narrows into Loch Dochfour; the Bathymetrical survey of the Scottish fresh-water lochs considered Loch Dochfour to be distinct from Loch Ness proper, but capable of being regarded as forming part of Loch Ness.
 Dochgarroch weir at the downstream end of Loch Dochfour delineates the start of the River Ness, which flows through Inverness to the North Sea via the Moray Firth.

 Loch Ness forms part of the Caledonian Canal, which comprises 60 mi of waterways connecting the east coast of Scotland at Inverness with the west coast at Corpach near Fort William.
 Only one-third of the entire length is man-made, the rest being formed by Loch Dochfour, Loch Ness, Loch Oich, and Loch Lochy, with the man-made canals running parallel with rivers such as the River Oich.
 The canal was constructed in the early nineteenth century by Scottish engineer Thomas Telford.